Are You Ready to Grow Your Own Vegetable Garden?

 Note: Make sure to plant only 1 to 3 seeds per a cell in a plug tray because not all seeds will germinate.
 If more than one plant does come up, sacrifice the excess plants.
 You do not want more than 1 plant fighting for space in each cell.
 I do this after a plant has 2 sets of leaves.
 My trays pictured above show some that still need to be sacrificed.

-Growing Light & Pad
+Choosing a Growing Light & Pad

 This Grow Light from Amazon is very similar to the first one I ever purchased and is still one of my favorites.
 As far as how to place your light over your plants, here is a graphic that shows the distance based on whether the bulbs are LED or fluorescent:

-Growing in your Home
+Learning to Grow in your Home

 If you loved this guide and are looking for more tips and tricks for your gardening adventure, sign up for our free newsletter and get the Hello Green Thumb Free Watering Guide on us!